jon49/child-spaced-repetition/README.md

 // qualities that we might want, such as the recent Insert ID
 $user_id = $results->insert_id;
 ```
 Notice that before the associative array is ready for SQL, we need to apply a method called `db::auto_quote()` to the associative array.
 The Auto Quote method will prepare any values by adding quotes to it.
 For instance if we want to insert a value called `John`, what we really need is `'John'` (with the single quotes around it).
 That's what Auto Quote will do.
-But let's say we pass a varialbe into our associative array and the value of that variable might be null such as:
+But let's say we pass a variable into our associative array and the value of that variable might be null such as:
 ```php
 $insert_values = [
 	'first_name' => $_POST['first_name']